Building and developing ARTIQ

 $ make TARGET=zc706 GWARGS="-V <variant>" <fw-type>

 where fw-type is runtime for standalone or DRTIO master builds and satman for DRTIO satellites.
 Both the gateware and the firmware will generate into the ../build destination directory.
-At this stage you can boot from JTAG; either of the *_run.sh scripts will expect the gateware and firmware files at their default locations, and the szl.elf bootloader is retrieved automatically.
+At this stage, if supported, you can boot from JTAG; either of the *_run.sh scripts will expect the gateware and firmware files at their default locations, and the szl.elf bootloader is retrieved automatically.

 If you prefer to boot from SD card, you will need to construct your own boot.bin.
 Build szl.elf from source by running a command of the form: